therealjohn/ai-agent-tracing-scenarios/scenario_03/README.md

-Some queries take 4× longer.
-Find the likely cause using the traces.
+Some queries take longer.
+Find where using the traces.